neonita/scumbugs/README.md

 # Scumbugs

-This is a scumbug repository.
-This is a scumbug draft.
-Pushed by yours truly, another scumbug.
+🐌 This is a scumbug repository.
+🦟 This is a scumbug draft.
+🐛 Pushed by yours truly, another scumbug lass.